Abemaciclib

 Fertility

 The effect of abemaciclib on fertility in humans is unknown.
-In animal studies, no effects on female reproductive organs were observed.
-However, cytotoxic effects to the male reproductive tract in rats and dogs indicate that abemaciclib may impair fertility in males.
+While in rats no effects on male fertility were noted, cytotoxic effects to the male reproductive tract in mice, rats, and dogs indicate that abemaciclib may impair fertility in males.
+No adverse effects on female reproductive organs in mice, rats, or dogs, nor effects on female fertility and early embryonic development in rats were observed.

 Effects on ability to drive and use machines